Inspection & Maintenance of Playgrounds

 A defined system of inspections is recommended for children’s playgrounds:

 This looks at the equipment’s basic condition, especially faults due to recent vandalism.
 Such inspections may be carried out by the manager or his/her staff and should be recorded on a simple sheet or book.
-The equipment supplier should provide a checklist – RoSPA can produce checklists if required.
+The equipment supplier should provide a checklist – RoSPA cleaning can produce checklists if required.
 Frequency will vary with the site and local usage although weekly should be seen as a minimum.

 This looks in more detail at the equipment, essentially at vandalism and certain types of minor wear.
 Such inspections may be carried out by the manager or his/her staff and should be recorded.
 With a good, routine hands-on check linked to the annual inspection, the quarterly check may not be necessary.
 RoSPA publishes “Routine Inspection of Playgrounds” to assist with this inspection.